 With respect to climate-related risks, institutions are expected to develop metrics that consider the long-term nature of climate change, particularly how different paths of temperature and greenhouse gas (GHG) emissions may accentuate existing risks.
-These metrics are expected to support the institution's ability to implement mitigating actions on a timely basis and to take into consideration a sudden and unanticipated transition towards a low-carbon economy or a physical event that may have an impact on its operations or lending portfolios.
+These metrics are expected to support the institution's ability to respond to a sudden transition towards a low-carbon economy or a physical event impacting its operations or lending portfolios and to implement mitigating actions on a timely basis.

-Box 4 Observed practice: Carbon intensity targeting and climate resilience of the balance sheet
+Example of observed practice: Carbon-intensity targeting and climate resilience of the balance sheet

-The ECB observed that several institutions aim to keep the carbon content of their financed energy mix in line with the target of remaining well below 2°C as provided for in the Paris Agreement (2015).
+The ECB observed that several institutions aim to keep the carbon content of their financed energy mix in line with the target of remaining well below 1.5-2°C, as provided for in the 2015 Paris Agreement.
+This approach is one course of action that can be taken to reduce exposure to transition risks stemming from the public policy measures announced for the subsequent decades.